amani-henchiri/rag-assistant/README.md

 # 🤖 RAG Assistant — Document-Grounded Q&A with Qwen & Gradio

-> End-to-end Retrieval-Augmented Generation (RAG) pipeline built during a live workshop — M1 Data Science
+> End-to-end Retrieval-Augmented Generation (RAG) pipeline built during a live workshop

 ---

-## 📌 Overview
+## Overview

-This project implements a **RAG (Retrieval-Augmented Generation)** assistant that answers questions strictly based on provided documents — no hallucination, no invented answers.
+This project implements a **RAG (Retrieval-Augmented Generation)** assistant that answers questions strictly based on provided documents no hallucination, no invented answers.

 Built during the **Objectif IA workshop** organized by [Machine Learnia](https://www.machinelearnia.com/) (September 2026), then completed and deployed independently.